Statistics (STAT) - Courses

 Operations Research

-An introductory course which applies mathematics/statistics to management decision making.
+This introductory course applies mathematics/statistics to management decision making.
 Included are methods of optimizing systems, decision analysis, simulation, and reliability.
 Various programming techniques are introduced with the computer used as a tool where appropriate.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
-Prerequisites: grade of "C" or better in STAT 245 or STAT 405; junior standing.
+Graduate students have additional course requirements/expectations.
+Prerequisites: grade of "C" or better in STAT 245 or STAT 305; junior standing.
 Offered Spring - Odd Numbered Years.

 STAT 449/549 Cr.3